 5 Ways to Determine Resale Potential when Buying a Calgary Home

-How Important is Resale Value?
+How Important is Resale Value in Real Estate?

 With the January 1 mortgage rules on the horizon, estimated to affect about 20% of home buyers, people are scrambling to understand what exactly they can afford.
 The fear – if you want to call it “fear” – is that people will be forced into a lower price range and will get less home than they want and perhaps, have to buy in different neighbourhood.